-Hello there.
-My name is Matthew Hastings and I founded RIVEN in 2013 in Burlington, VT.
+RIVEN was founded as a furniture and object design studio in 2013 in Burlington, VT.
 Originally it was simply a name for the furniture I designed, but over the years it has expanded to become a place and process through which I attempt to unify the myriad ways in which I engage with the world.
-It is still a furniture and design brand, yes, but it’s also an expression of my life experiences and the ways they continually inspire new explorations.
-I’m not interested in being a big “B” Brand with a dialed in message/lifestyle/product offering/marketing strategy/target customer.
-Nor am I interested in narrowly defining the work I make or people who engage with it.
-I’m much more interested in investigating the ways in which paths intersect, overlap, and resonate, leading to the creation of new energy and sparking new possibilities.
+It’s also an expression of my life experiences and the ways they continually inspire new explorations.
+I’m interested in investigating the ways in which our chosen paths intersect, overlap, and resonate with one another, leading to the creation of new energy and sparking new possibilities.

-So this is my intention with this project: to honestly follow my interests; engage dynamically with the world as I encounter it in my everyday life; and to allow this process to unfold fluidly, expressing itself through the work that I make.
+And so it is my intention with this project to honestly follow my interests, engage dynamically with the world as I encounter it in my everyday life, and to allow this fluid process to unfold, expressing itself through the work that I make.